ankurguha2910/js-practice/README.md

 # js-practice
-A code repository for javascript tutorial
+A code repository for javascript basic practice